jagatpandya/stenotype-design-engineering-storyboard-video-player/README.md

 # Stenotype Storyboard Video Player

-Designed a video player as part of a Design Engineering proposal to enhance Stenotype - a user-friendly note-taking platform inspired by the open-source Django project, Firepad.
-The aim is to make Stenotype even better, offering new features and an attractive UI.
-Stenotype, a device-based note-taking platform, is built on the Django project named Firepad, with the vision to replace traditional school notebooks with a modern, cutting-edge solution.
+Designed a video player as part of a Design Engineering proposal to introduce Stenotype - a user-friendly note-taking platform inspired by the open-source Django project, Firepad.
+The aim is to make Stenotype even better, offering new features and an appealing UI.
+Stenotype, a device-based note-taking platform, is envisioned to be built on the Django project named Firepad, with the vision to replace traditional school notebooks with a modern, cutting-edge solution.

 Click the badge below to explore Firepad in action.
 Near to that, there is a badge linking to the open-source GitHub repository of Firepad - check it out!